 This is the NEW ClarinetPages makeover site.
-We are still in the process of getting picture galleries back in place and improving the appearance.
-The Vintage ClarinetPages site is linked here.
+I hope you won't need the vintage site anymore, but if you do, the Vintage ClarinetPages site is linked here.

 This site features: